Wachau: Dukedom of Babenberg

+Vineyards

-However, substantial changes in the landscape were witnessed during medieval period from the 9th century with establishment of the Bavarian and Salzburg monasteries.
-During this process of development, economic needs necessitated creation of vine terraces to manufacture and market wine.
+Substantial changes in the landscape were witnessed during the medieval period from the 9th century with the establishment of the Bavarian and Salzburg monasteries.
+During this process of development, economic needs necessitated the creation of vine terraces to manufacture and market wine.
 In the 17th century, the area brought under vineyards varied widely depending on the climate and also the marketability of its wine.
 Viticulture on the hill slopes was practiced from the 18th century but adjustments in acreage brought under viticulture and pasture, and viticulture and horticulture (fruits) became necessary to meet the economic conditions in the region.
 Concurrent with this, the country side also started developing and this closely affected the agricultural practices in the region.

-History of development of towns in the valley is traced to the 11th and 12th centuries.
-This development, which was of a homogeneous character with wooden buildings built for housing in irregularly shaped streets are seen even to this day.
+Green Veltliner and Riesling grapes are still grown on steep terraces along the Danube River in the Wachau Valley.

+Urbanization

+Between 1150 and 1839, the four towns of St. Michael, Wösendorf, Joching and Weissenkirchen functioned independently.
+However, they formed a single entity as Wachau or Tal Wachau only in 1972.
+Wachau also had its fair share of invasions.
+The Hungarians invaded in the 15th century, and Matthias Corvinus occupied Krems and Stein in 1477.
+Church Reformists' activities also made an impact between 1530 and 1620, with the Protestants finally getting subdued by the Göttweig Abbot Georg II Falb in 1612–1631; eleven Austrian Benedictine abbeys had lent full support in this victory.
+This had a profound impact on the religious culture of the valley with many churches, chapels and other monuments being built in the valley.
+The history of town development in the valley dates back to the 11th and 12th centuries.
+This development was of a homogeneous character with wooden buildings constructed for housing in irregularly shaped streets.
 However, stone as building material was introduced in the 15th and 16th centuries to replace the old wooden structures by the peasants and the burghers.
 Since 1950, the residential complexes have appeared in the upper periphery of the valley.

-A notable feature of the valley is the layout of the winegrowers' farmsteads.
-They are basically laid in "oblong or U shape or L-shape" with two parallel set of buildings.
-The farmsteads also have the usual gated walls, facades, service buildings and vaulted passages, which over the centuries have been modified.
+A feature of the valley is the layout of the winegrowers' farmsteads.
+They are laid in "oblong or U shape or L-shape" with two parallel set of buildings.
+The farmsteads also have the usual gated walls, facades, service buildings, and vaulted passages, which over the centuries have been modified.
 Baroque architecture is a dominant feature with the street fronts depicting "late-medieval/post-medieval oriels on sturdy brackets, statues in niches, wall paintings and sgraffito work, or remnants of paintwork or rich Baroque facades."
-The architectural features of the roof of the Wachau house comprise a sharp slope with soaring hipped roof.
+The architectural features of the roof of a Wachau house comprise a sharp slope with a soaring hipped roof.